Damanpreet/deep-interactive/README.md

 ```bash
 python inference_single.py image_name SampleClick_Name model_weights_directory
 ```

 The image gets saved in the default path defined in the script. ou can pass the output directory name additionally using -
 ```bash
 python inference_single.py image_name SampleClick_Name --save-dir save_directory
 ```

 This will save the result with the name: mask.png in the output directory.

-## Missing features

-The post-processing step with CRF is currently being implemented.